WickedNekomata/Byte/README.md

 ### Objective

-Earn 15 likes without going bankrupt.
+Reach 15 likes without going bankrupt.

 Be careful with the mood of the clients.
 Several things can happen:
 - If they are ordered food being happy, they will pay and leave a LIKE!